U.S. Department of Labor

 - Leadership in the national dialog on worker safety and health;

-- Strong, fair and effective enforcement;
+- Strong, fair and effective enforcement of OSHA standards;

 - Expanded compliance assistance;